 Various hazards could cause a motorcycle accident, including:

-- Road debris: If a car strikes a rock, traffic cone, or other hazards on the road, it leads to minor or damage at all.
+- Road debris: If a car strikes a rock, traffic cone, or other hazards on the road, it leads to minor damage at.
 When you’re on a motorcycle, however, it could cause you to lose control.

-- Visibility: It’s more difficult for a driver to see a motorcycle than a passenger vehicle, especially if it’s in their blind spot.
+- Visibility: It’s more difficult for a driver to see a motorcycle than a passenger, especially if it’s in their blind spot.

-- Protective barriers: Unlike a car, those riding a motorcycle don’t have a metal frame protecting them from injury.
+- Protective barriers: Unlike a car, motorcycle riders don’t have a metal frame protecting them from injury.

-Motorcyclists are much more vulnerable to the mistakes of other drivers, which is why it’s so important to keep an eye out for motorcycles on the road.
+Motorcyclists are much more vulnerable to other drivers’ mistakes, which is why it’s so important to watch for motorcycles on the road.

 Who Is Responsible for a Motorcycle Accident?

 Liability is a crucial factor in motorcycle collisions.
-Much like auto accidents, it’s necessary to prove negligence on the part of the other person involved.
-If you sustain any type of injury, even if it’s minor, you could hold the negligent driver financially responsible.
+Much like auto accidents, it’s necessary to prove negligence by the other person involved.
+If you sustain any injury, even if it’s minor, you could hold the negligent driver financially responsible.

 In Oklahoma, you must prove the following facts of negligence to pursue compensation: